15-440/website/schedule.md

 keywords:

 title: Schedule
-description: For all "Materials and Assignments", follow the deadlines listed on this page.
+description: The time plan for the semester.
+For all assignments and projects, follow the deadlines listed on this page.
 buttons:
 micro_nav: false
 ---